-- Identify phrases in language that refer to specific types of entities and relations in text. - Named entity recognition is the task of identifying names of people, places, organizations, etc. in text. - people organizations places - Michael Dell is the CEO of Dell Computer Corporation and lives in Austin Texas. - Extract pieces of information relevant to a specific application, e.g. used car ads: - make model year mileage price - For sale, 2002 Toyota Prius, 20,000 mi, \$15K or best offer.
+- Identify phrases in language that refer to specific types of entities and relations in text. - Named entity recognition is the task of identifying names of people, places, organizations, etc. in text. people organizations places - Michael Dell is the CEO of Dell Computer Corporation and lives in Austin Texas. - Extract pieces of information relevant to a specific application, e.g. used car ads:

+For sale, 2002 Toyota Prius, 20,000 mi, \$15K or best offer.
 Available starting July 30, 2006.